roy-saurabh/AWARE-main/README.md

 This script performs the following steps:

-- Loads the wearable device data and questionnaire data from the files you have placed in the `data/` directory.
+- Loads the wearable device data and questionnaire data from the files placed in the `data/` directory.
 - Normalizes `participant_id` columns and merges the datasets on `participant_id`.
 - Converts timestamp columns to datetime objects.
 - Cleans and standardizes numeric columns.